 New York Life Foundation Resources

-This 26-page booklet was created by the New York Life Foundation for parents and other adults to help children who have suffered the loss of a parent or loved one through their grief.
+This 26-page booklet was created by the New York Life Foundation for parents and other adults to help children who have experienced the death of someone significant.
 Written by a leading expert in the field of childhood bereavement, it offers suggestions to help children cope.